Elothamza/Moha-zero_day/0x03-git/README.md

-This is the first directoryfor git in the zero alx project
+?y first readme
+this line was updated from git hub